A Chronicle of the

 Born in Hoylake, England in 1890 Hughes won the championship of Wales in 1912 and was the runner-up in 1913 and 1920.
 He was the professional at the Lancaster Country Club from 1922 to 1933 and he played well in several U.S. Opens during that time.
 In 1921 Hughes laid out a second nine holes for the Coatesville Country Club.

-William Michael “Bill” “Whitey” Leach, Sr.
+William Michael “Bill” Leach, Sr.

 Bill Leach was born in 1894 and grew up in the East Falls section of Philadelphia.
 He was introduced to golf as a caddy at the Philadelphia Country Club.
 He was one of 48 boys from East Falls who were caddies and became golf professionals.
 Leach did his apprenticeship in the Mid-West under another East Falls graduate.
 Jack Burke, Sr. He then spent two years in the U.S. Army serving most of his time overseas.
 When World War I ended he returned to the Philadelphia area as the professional at the Merchantville Country Club where he spent 1919 to 1921.
 He moved from there to the Overbrook Golf Club and settled in as the professional for 33 years, 1922 to 1954.
 When the Philadelphia Section was formed in late 1921 Leach was a member of the organizing committee.
 He didn’t win any of the big tournaments in the Philadelphia Section but he was usually in contention.
 On the national scene he came close to victory on two occasions.
 In the 1928 U.S. Open at Olympia Fields Leach trailed the leader, Bobby Jones, by two strokes with one round to play.
 In the last round he shot an 80 for a 299 total and ended in a tie for sixth, five strokes out of a tie for first place.
 In 1930 Leach finished second to Gene Sarazen in the Miami Open.
 In the last round he shot a 72 to pick up four shots on Sarazen and he finished just one stroke short of tying Sarazen.
 Playing against a strong international field in the Shawnee Open he finished fifth in 1920 and eighth in 1926.
 Leach played in six U.S. Opens and qualified for the PGA Championship five times.
-He finished second in the Philadelphia Section championship and he won the Central Pennsylvania Open in 1927.
+In 1927 he finished second in the Philadelphia Section championship and he won the Central Pennsylvania Open.
 Leach also won the first East Falls Open in 1920 and he went on to win the tournament three more times.
 His brothers James and Jack were golf professionals in the Philadelphia Section as well, serving the Tavistock Country Club for many years.